IceCruelStuff/HungerGames/README.md

 - Other features: Scripts have been added.
 I did not make any scripts for it yet, maybe in the future.

 #Future updates?
-I am planning to adding many more features to this plugin, if you wish me to add one, please say it in the thread, thank you.
+I am planning to adding many more features to this plugin, if you wish me to add one, please say it in issues, thank you.

 - For Devs: